gnumoreno/scylladb/README.md

 Helm Charts deploys all the kubernetes entities in a ordered fashion wrapping them together in a RELEASE.
 In addition to that you also get versioning control allowing you to upgrade your release and rolling back changes.

-A good introduction for Helm by Amy Chen can be found [here](https://youtu.be/vQX5nokoqrQ)
+A good introduction to Helm Charts by Amy Chen can be found [here](https://youtu.be/vQX5nokoqrQ)

 ## Running on GKE: